Queen Inheon: Early life

 The future Queen Inheon was born on 2 June 1578, as the fifth daughter and second youngest child of Gu Sa-maeng and his second wife, Lady Shin of the Pyeongsan Shin clan.
+Her mother was the older sister of General Sin Rip.

-She had ten siblings: six older brothers, four older sisters and one younger sister.
+Like her sisters, Lady Gu does have a name but the first syllable of her given name is missing (구▨완, 具▨婉).
+She had eleven siblings: six older brothers, four older sisters and one younger sister.

-It is said that because of the shared royal blood the Queen's parents have, they are 6th cousins as they share King Sejong as their 5th great-grandparent.
+It was said that because of the shared royal blood the Queen's parents have, they were 6th cousins as they share King Sejong as their 5th great-grandparent.
 Gu Sa-maeng through his 4th great-grandfather, Grand Prince Yeongeung, and Lady Shin through her 4th great-grandfather, Prince Gyeyang; as both princes were half-siblings.
 Also making Lady Gu and her future husband 7th cousins.

-Her paternal great-grandmother was Lady Shin of the Geochang Shin clan, Queen Shin's niece and Queen Dangyeong's younger cousin, and her great-great-grandmother was Princess Gilan; a granddaughter of King Sejong the Great and Queen Jeongsun's paternal cousin.
+Her paternal great-grandmother was Lady Shin of the Geochang Shin clan, Queen Shin's niece and Queen Dangyeong's younger paternal cousin, and her great-great-grandmother was Princess Gilan; a granddaughter of King Sejong the Great and Queen Jeongsun's paternal cousin.

-Her uncle, Gu Sa-an, married Princess Hyosun, second daughter of King Jungjong and Queen Munjeong, and her great-granduncle, Gu Mun-gyeong, was the husband of Princess Hwishin; only daughter of Yeonsangun and Queen Shin, and another younger cousin of Queen Dangyeong).
+Her uncle, Gu Sa-an, married Princess Hyosun, second daughter of King Jungjong and Queen Munjeong, and her great-granduncle, Gu Mun-gyeong, was the husband of Princess Hwishin; only daughter of Yeonsangun and Queen Shin, and another younger paternal cousin of Queen Dangyeong.

 Marriage

 In 1587, the 9-year-old Lady Gu married the 7-year-old Yi Bu, Prince Jeongwon, third son of Seonjo of Joseon with Royal Noble Consort In of the Suwon Kim clan.
 Thus becoming a sister-in-law to Princess Jeongmyeong and Grand Prince Yeongchang.
-She was titled Princess Consort Yeonju.
+She was titled Princess Consort Yeonju with Junior 1 rank (종1품).

 In March 1623, when her eldest son, Prince Neungyang, deposed Gwanghaegun and ascended the throne as King Injo, she moved into Gyeonghuigung.
 After doing so, she was elevated to Princess Consort Yeonju but was eventually given Lady Gyewoon as a separate title.